genomicsclass/leanpub/manuscript/linear_models_in_practice.md

 ## Diethf       3.020833
 ```

-Note that these coefficients are the average of the control group and the difference of the averages:
+These coefficients are the average of the control group and the difference of the averages: